This page of strawberries nutrition facts is all about the prevention of serious-disease and blindness; and making delicious smoothies for breakfast.

 What fruit has its seeds on the outside?

 Do you know the ten commandments of food security?

 Total antioxidant capacity, or TAC, gives a measure of the protection a food gives against the damaging effect of free radicals in the body.

-Free radicals damage DNA and are involved in the natural degradation of food; it spoils, or goes bad; antioxidants reduce this process and in particular protect our genes.
+Free radicals damage our DNA and are involved in the natural degradation of food; it spoils, or goes bad.
+Antioxidants reduce this process and in particular protect our genes.

-As stated above, much of the antioxidant capacity comes from its high vitamin C content; much of the rest comes from high content of so-called phenols in berries.
+As stated above, much of the antioxidant capacity comes from its high vitamin C content; much of the rest comes from the large amount of so-called phenols in berries.

 Berries in general have the highest total antioxidant capacity of all fruit; just another reason to enjoy the strawberries nutrition facts regularly when they are in season.

-If you want to grow delic strawberries then of course you need rich, nutritious soil.
+If you want to grow delicious strawberries then of course you need rich, nutritious soil.
 The key is starting a compost pile.
-It costs nought but the sweat on your brow... and physical exercise is in dire need by the body in any case.
-Turn the ballgame off, and get into the garden!
+It costs nought but the sweat on your brow; and physical exercise is in dire need by the body in any case.
+Turn the ballgame off, and get into the garden.

-Not only strawberries nutrition facts, but all fruit and veggies grown in the organically composted garden will be sweeter and healthier.
+Not only strawberries nutrition facts, but all fruit and veggies grown in the organically composted garden will be sweeter and have more flavour.

-The next step after the compost pile is one these chicken tractor designs; but that's another whole league for the serious greenie.
+The next step after the compost pile is a chicken tractor design; but that's another whole league for the serious gardener.